Planck 2015 results. XXI. The integrated Sachs-Wolfe effect: Data sets

-The primary CMB temperature anisotropies act as a noise for the measurement of secondary CMB anisotropies by increasing its cosmic variance, like the ISW effect, which does not produce a notable \ep -mode polarization.
-Hence, polarization data permits us to identify the part of the primary temperature anisotropies, which is correlated with the \ep -mode polarization, and to remove it from the maps.
-The resulting CMB temperature map, partly cleaned form primary anisotropies, provides up to a 16\% better signal-to-noise ratio for secondary fluctuations~\citep{Frommert2009}.
+The primary CMB temperature anisotropies act effectively as a noise source for the measurement of secondary CMB anisotropies by increasing its cosmic variance.
+This is true for the ISW effect, which does not produce a notable \ep -mode polarization.
+Hence, polarization data permit us to identify the part of the primary temperature anisotropies that is correlated with the \ep -mode polarization, and to remove it from the maps.
+The resulting CMB temperature map, partly cleaned form primary anisotropies, provides up to a 16\,\% better signal-to-noise ratio for secondary fluctuations~\citep{Frommert2009}.
 To this end, we separate the temperature map in two components: an \ep-correlated (\tce) and an \ep-uncorrelated (\tue) part.
 Following the approach of~\cite{Frommert2009}, we have produced these maps from the delivered CMB inputs described above.
-An estimation of the \ep-correlated temperature anisotropies (\tce) is given, in terms of its spherical harmonic coefficients $a_{\ell m}^{T_{E-c}}$, by \begin{linenomath*}
+An estimation of the \ep-correlated temperature anisotropies (\tce) is given, in terms of its spherical harmonic coefficients $a_{\ell m}^{T_{E-\mathrm{c}}}$, by \begin{linenomath*}

 \end{linenomath*} where the filter $w_\ell$ is defined by the $TE$ and the $EE$ angular power spectra: \begin{linenomath*}

 \end{linenomath*} with $C_\ell$, $F_\ell$, and $N_\ell$ representing the angular power spectra of the CMB, residual foregrounds, and noise, respectively.
 Hence, the \tce\ map is given by: \begin{linenomath*}